CNILearn/AzureAppModernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![PowerShell terminal is shown.
 Git remote add origin is highlighted and executed. ](media/git-remote-add.png "Git remote add")

-9. Run the following commands to rename the current branch to **Main** and stage all the files for a git commit.
+9. Run the following commands to rename the current branch to **main** (if it is not already named *main*, and stage all the files for a git commit.

+| The source code repository already includes a *.gitignore* file.
+If this wouldn't be the case, you can create one using `dotnet new gitignore`

     ```powershell
     git branch -M main